Beatrix-Droid-Liberty-Global/web-app-scraper/Yaml Syntax.md

 # The YAML Syntax
+This is a YAML primer that should quickly enable users to pick up the YAML language and start using it in the various devops tools.

 ## What is YAML?
 YAML is a serialization language, just like JSON and XML.
 A serialization language is a standard format to transfer data, between applications written in different technologies.